ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ```

 #### Product Packaging
 The product packaging of merged burst InSAR products follows the same conventions outlined in [Product Packaging](#product-packaging "Jump to the Product Packaging section of this document") section above with two exceptions.
 First, the four range-doppler images are not included since the products have already been merged.
-Second, the product is modified slightly; the Burst ID is swapped for the zero-padded relative orbit number, and the swath number are removed.
+Second, the product is modified slightly; the Burst ID is swapped for the zero-padded relative orbit number, and the swath number is removed.
 The resulting format is:
 ```
 S1_rrr__yyymmdd_yyymmdd_pp_INTn_uuuu
 ```